eolesinski/poliscipy/docs/installation.md

 If you encounter any issues during installation, don’t worry!
 Here are some steps you can take:

-- **Check the FAQs:** There is a list of common issues and solutions on the FAQs page.
+- **Check the FAQs:** There is a list of common issues and solutions on the [FAQs](https://poliscipy.github.io/poliscipy/faqs.html) page.
-- **Open an Issue:** If you can't find a solution in the FAQs, please feel free to open a new issue in the Issues page.
+- **Open an Issue:** If you can't find a solution in the FAQs, please feel free to open a new issue in the [Issues](https://github.com/poliscipy/poliscipy/issues) page.
 Be sure to include any relevant error messages and steps to reproduce the issue.
-- **Join the Discussion:** If you're stuck, you can also join our community discussions on GitHub Discussions for help.
+- **Join the Discussion:** If you're stuck, you can also join PoliSciPy's discussions on [GitHub Discussions](https://github.com/poliscipy/poliscipy) for help.